with-context-engine/repository-factory-docs/index.md

 ## Solution Architecture

 This diagram documents how this repository behaves.
 It shows how all the components work together to form the basics of a modern ML application prototype.
-This repository can customize itself six different ways via `Cruft` and `Cookiecutter`, resulting in a single repo that can create six different versions of itself to meet needs on both sides of the solution.️
+This repository can customize itself six different ways via `Cruft` and `Cookiecutter`.
+This means that this is a single repo that can create six different versions of itself to meet the needs of the developer.️

+An example of how each customization might fit into a modern ML application like a chatbot deployed on Streamlit and backended by a trained chat model on Sagemaker is described below in the diagram.
+I will be referring to this diagram in each of the repository modes to denote how to customize it appropriately.

 ![image](https://with-context-public.s3.us-east-1.amazonaws.com/repository-factory-docs/2024/19f85a0db6da482bf704b4a0a8460c4c.png)
 ### Pre-requisites